futurewei-cloud/DeviceCertification/wrtnode-2p/drivers/demoboard/README.md

-The vendor/src/wrtnodedriver supports multiple demoboards for single Wrtnode Edge Box.
+The wrtnodedriver supports multiple demoboards for single Wrtnode Edge Box.
 Currently the example of demomapper.go and demoapp.go are only supports 2 demoboards and limited sensor/device functions.
 Make sure the vendor path is on your GOPATH list for compilation Please create schemas with following contents(note: revision, createTime, modifiedTime are system generated):